OlivierLD/oliv-ai/JupyterNotebooks/tf-tutorials/basic-101/README.md

 |:-------------------------------------:|:--------------------------:|
 | ![Least Squares](./least.squares.png) ![Least Squares](./least.squares.deg4.png) | ![NN](./nn.regression.png) |

 It could be a good starting point to discuss under-fitting and over-fitting of a model.

-## TODO: more doc here
+See in the code the available runtime/CLI parameters.

+## Image classification
+Model training, and image classification.
+Uses the `Fashion MNIST` data set.
+Use `02-fashion-mnist.py`.

+## Convolutional Neural Network
+Image transformation, using Convolutional Neural Network, not Image Processing (like OpenCV).
+See `03-convolutional_neural_networks.py`.

 ## Rock-Scissors-Paper
 The script `04-bis_rock_paper_scissors_webcam.py` is extension of `04-image_classifier.py`, it uses